-Since 2012, the LLM in Taxation has also been offered through a 24-credit online program option, which provides the same course of study as the traditional Graduate Tax Program.
-This online option, which leads to the BU Law LLM in Taxation, is ideal for domestic and internationally trained tax lawyers whose jobs preclude them from attending our traditional on-site program option in Boston.
-The online courses are taught by our traditional residential faculty and no distinction is made on a student’s transcript or diploma.
+The Banking & Financial Law program offers the same challenging program of LLM studies in an entirely online format, an attractive alternative for domestic and internationally trained attorneys whose jobs preclude them from attending our traditional on-site program option in Boston.
+The online courses are taught by residential faculty and no distinction is made on a student’s transcript or diploma.
 The online graduates receive the same transcript and diploma as students in the residential program.
-The Estate Planning Certificate is available online.

 Two-Year LLM Program

-If you want to improve your fluency in English and your academic skills before enrolling in our Tax LLM program, this two-year program can provide you with the optimal format.
+If you want to improve your fluency in English and your academic skills before enrolling in our Banking & Financial Law LLM program, this two-year program can provide you with the optimal format.